IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 Eletha
 - Reaction to deflect missiles
 - Flurry of blows can impose: fall prone, get pushed, no reaction
-- Slow fall
+- Slow fall reaction
+- Stunning strike for a ki point
+- 2 attacks

 Lumdas
 - Can only single hand the warhammer bc he has shield
 - Prompt him to use bless (buff) abilities
 - Healing word is a bonus action
-- Channel divinity to do mass heal, turn undead
+- Channel divinity to do mass heal, turn/destroy undead
-- Prep WIS + lvl spells
+- Prep WIS + lvl spells per long rest

 Bluemoon
 - Roll d20 for any levelled spell, up the threshold by 1 each time a surge does not happen
     - Roll surge immediately after using tides of chaos
 - Sorcery points to create spell slots, double spell, reroll attk
-- Cast spell for opp attk
+- Cast spell for opportunity attk
+- Magical tinkering to apply an effect to a Tiny object
+- Can change prepared artificer spells on long rest
+- Cannot do two handed weapons if he has one hand for spellcasting

 Toby
 - Sneak attack only lands if you hit the main attk
 - Bonus action allows doing something dextrous with hands
+- Uncanny dodge reaction to halve dmg
 - Climbing does not cost extra movement
 - double proficiency w thieves tools